cmade/mod2_project/README.md

 # The approach taken:

-I used a trello board to organize tasks from the user stories to complete.
+I used a trello board to organize tasks, and manage progress.

 I used figma to create the design for the components.

-I built out the backend first using MongoDB and ExpressJS.
+I built out the backend first using MongoDB, Express, Node.

-Then I build the frontend using ReactJS and Redux.
+Then I built the frontend using React and Redux.

 # Unsolved problems: